fbloemhof/hassio-addons/aquarea2mqtt/README.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

-# Important information
+## Important information

-- When you set the interval > 60s you have the chance that Panasonic will block you temporarily.
+- When you set the interval < 60s you have the chance that Panasonic will block you temporarily.
 - All sensors and switches are automatically discovered by Home Assistant MQTT

+## Credits

+This addon is based on <https://github.com/rondoval/aquarea2mqtt> which is based on <https://github.com/lsochanowski/Aquarea2mqtt>.
+Many thanks to both.

 [aarch64-shield]: https://img.shields.io/badge/aarch64-yes-green.svg
 [amd64-shield]: https://img.shields.io/badge/amd64-yes-green.svg